 As for my own reading plan, I think that it would’ve been better to read Atheism earlier in the challenge (perhaps around God), but it was nice to almost have it as a “refresher.”

 Islam by Andrew Bieszad was very enlightening.
-He did a great job explaining why Islam is not the true religion while also addressing some misconceptions people may have about Islam.
+He did a great job explaining why Islam is not the true religion while also addressing some misconceptions people may have about Islam (book review here).

 Jehovah’s Witnesses by Trent Horn was also a good resource.
-While I don’t think it was quite as good as Mormonism, I still think he did a solid job of explaining some Jehovah’s Witnesses beliefs and providing clear biblical evidence to why they are wrong.
+While I don’t think it was quite as good as Mormonism, I still think he did a solid job of explaining some Jehovah’s Witnesses beliefs and providing clear biblical evidence for why they are wrong (book review here).

 I have been sincerely enjoying this challenge.
 I have learned so much over the last few months, and I think the booklets are excellent.
 Though some books are certainly better than others, I think they all have been worth the read.